integreat-io/integreat/README.md

 GET_RAW does not support inferring source from type.

 #### `GET_UNMAPPED`
-Gets items from a source, using the `get` endpoint, or any other endpoint specified in the `payload`.
+Get data from a source without applying the mapping rules.
 Returned in the `data` property is an array of normalized objects in the format retrieved from the source.
 The data is not mapped in any way, and the only thing guarantied, is that this is a JavaScript object.

 This action does not require a `type`, unlike the `GET` action, as it won't lookup mappings for any given type.
 The only reason to include a `type` in the